ecornell/ai-tools-ahk/README.md

 ## Usage

-`Ctrl+Shift+j` - Run the "Fix Spelling" prompt and replaces the current line or paragraph of text with the corrected version.
+`Ctrl+Shift+j` - (Quick Promt 1) - Runs the "Fix Spelling" prompt and replaces the current line or paragraph of text with the corrected version.

-`Ctrl+Shift+k` - Run the "Continuation" prompt and append it to the text on the current line.
+`Ctrl+Shift+k` - (Quick Prompt 2) - Run2 the "Continuation" prompt and append it to the text on the current line.

-`Ctrl+Alt+Shift+k` - Open prompt menu to select the prompt to run on the selected text.
+`Ctrl+Alt+Shift+k` - (Prompt Menu) - Opens the prompt menu to pick the prompt to run on the selected text.

 ### How does it work?